aptech/docs/docs/CR-gdaGetOrders.rst

 Remarks
 -------

-If the specified variable is a matrix or string array, then ord will be a 2x1 vector containing the rows and columns of the variable respectively.
-If the variable is a string, then ord will be a scalar containing the length of the string.
-If the variable is an N-dimensional array, then ord will be an Nx1 vector containing the sizes of each dimension.
+If the specified variable is a matrix or string array, then *ord* will be a 2x1 vector containing the rows and columns of the variable respectively.
+If the variable is a string, then *ord* will be a scalar containing the length of the string.
+If the variable is an N-dimensional array, then *ord* will be an Nx1 vector containing the sizes of each dimension.

-If gdaGetOrders fails, it will return a scalar error code.
-Call scalerr to get the value of the error code.
+If :func:`gdaGetOrders` fails, it will return a scalar error code.
+Call :func:`scalerr` to get the value of the error code.
 The error code may be any of the
 following: